RamenVentures/Operating-Manual/README.md

 - Why now and not before?

 ##### Team
-- Who is on the team?
+- Who is on the team and what does each person do?
 - What is your history together?
 - Why work on _this_ problem?
-- What does each person do?
 - Is everyone full time?
 - How is equity split?